Wopslang/Wops/doc/grammar.md

 Comments can be represented with a form:

-- Full-line comments start with `//` and stop at the end of the line.
+- comments start with `//` and stop at the end of the line.

 For example, this form will be allowed: